Gabriel Arias Player Props: Guardians vs. Twins

-On Friday, Gabriel Arias (.382 on-base percentage in past 10 games, 76 points above season-long percentage) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
-First pitch is at 8:10 PM ET.
+On Saturday, Gabriel Arias (.375 on-base percentage in past 10 games, 72 points above season-long percentage) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:15 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Twins.
+In his last game he had a hitless showing (0-for-1) against the Twins.

 Gabriel Arias Game Info & Props vs. the Twins